lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

    <a href="../../../../../lammpstutorials-inputs/level3/reactive-silicon-dioxide/RelaxSilica/silica.data" target="_blank">download</a>

-..  container:: justify
+.. admonition:: About the initial structure
+    :class: info

     The system was created by temperature annealing using another force field named |download_SiO.1990.vashishta|.
+In case you are
+    interested in the input creation, the files used for creating the initial topology is available
+    |lammps_input_creating|.

 .. |download_SiO.1990.vashishta| raw:: html

    <a href="../../../../../lammpstutorials-inputs/level3/reactive-silicon-dioxide/CreateSilica/SiO.1990.vashishta" target="_blank">vashishta</a>

-..  container:: justify

-    In case you are interested in the input creation, the input file used for creating the initial topology is available
-    |lammps_input_creating|.

 .. |lammps_input_creating| raw:: html